oicr-gsi/cbioportal_tools/src/README.md

 or
 python generate_study_meta.py -i brca_gsi_2019 -f new_study_2019/ -t brca
 or
-python generate_study_meta.py -i cbl_tgl_2000 -f new_study_2019/ -t bcl -d
+python generate_study_meta.py -i cbl_tgl_2000 -f new_study_2000/ -t bcl -d
 ```
 ## Usage - generate_data_meta_samples.py
 Run the generate_data_meta_samples.py program with:

 ```
-positional arguments:
-  input_folder          The input folder can contain compressed: [.tar.gz |
-                        .gz | .zip] or uncompressed format in: [vcf | maf]

 optional arguments:
+  -h, --help            show this help message and exit -v, --verbose         Makes program verbose

+Required Arguments:
+  -f , --study-input-folder
+                        The input folder can contain compressed: [.tar.gz |
-  -h, --help            show this help message and exit -i, --study-id        This is the cancer study ID, a unique string.
-This
+                        .gz | .zip] or uncompressed format in: [vcf | maf] -i , --study-id       This is the cancer study ID, a unique string.
+Please use the format gene_lab_year. e.g.brca_gsi_2019 or
+                        mixed_tgl_2020
-                        will soon be managed another way -s, --study_folder    The folder you want to export this generated data_samples.txt file to.
+  -s , --study-folder   The folder you want to export this generated
+                        data_samples.txt file to.
 Generally this will be the main folder of the study being generated.
 If left blank this will generate it wherever you run the